Tyrone-Liu/ExperimentalApp/README.md

         - Or you can just close the terminal window.
     - The logcat will be stored in the path you used above.

-### Just the device used to run the application
+### Just the device used to run the app
 - **It seems like you need root access to perform this method**, or you can not store the logcat to a file.

-1. Get access to a terminal (using a terminal application)
+1. Get access to a terminal (using a terminal app)

 2. **Start getting the logcat**
-    - If the application can be launched (not crash right after you launch it)
+    - If the app can be launched (not crash right after you launch it)
-        1. Launche the application
+        1. Launche the app
         2. Run the following command line by line in the terminal *(Be sure to change the file path, usually you can use `/storage/emulated/0/LSA_LOGCAT.TXT`)*:

         ```